mikeshultz/solidbyte/docs/deployment.rst

 deployment script.

 All scripts are in the :code:`deploy/` directory in your project root, and should be named starting with :code:`deploy_`.
-And SolidByte will only call :code:`main()` within your deploy scripts.
+And Solidbyte will only call :code:`main()` within your deploy scripts.
 Any other functions you have will be ignored.